 o 1 x Current ART (Advanced Resusciation Techniques) Operator

 o 1 x Current Silver Medallion Inflateable Rescue Boat Driver

 o 1 x Current Inflatable Rescue Boat Crew

 o One of these members will also act as a Radio Operator, this is usually taken on by the Patrol Captain.

 The current roster and Patrol Captain & Vice Captain list can be found here.

 On a beach as busy as Terrigal, this minimum requirement is always exceeded, in order to meet our duty of care to the public.
 We are lucky to have many highly experienced patrol members.

 Your patrol team relies on your attendance at your rostered patrol, teams are formed with a mix of skills, qualifications and experience to best manage any situation that could arise.
 Terrigal SLSC supports the upskilling and professional development of its members, patrol members are encouraged to explore roles and opportunities to upskill here: SLS Pathways

 Talk to your Patrol Captain about pathways you are interested in, and our Director of Education who is able to assist you in achieving the relevant qualifications for that role.

-Terrigal SLSC beach patrols are also supported by Support Operations teams in the event of a beach emergency, including Duty Officers, RWC Operators and SMAR Personnel, all of which are specially trained in Search & Rescue and advanced water rescue.
+Terrigal SLSC beach patrols are also supported by Support Operations teams in the event of a beach emergency, including Duty Officers, RWC Operators and SMAR Personnel, all of which are specially trained in Search & Rescue and other specialised aquatic rescue skills.